Salary Calculator

 Salary calculations may not account for:

-- Overtime pay, bonuses, commissions, and other variable compensation that can significantly increase total earnings beyond base salary
+- Overtime pay, bonuses, commissions, and other variable compensation that can significantly increase total earnings beyond base salary.
+According to BLS data, approximately 45% of private-industry workers receive some form of variable pay, and for sales roles, variable compensation can represent 30–60% of total earnings.

-- Employer-paid benefits such as health insurance ($6,000–$20,000+ per year), retirement matching (3–6% of salary), and paid time off that add substantial value beyond the stated salary
+- Employer-paid benefits such as health insurance ($6,000–$22,000+ per year for family coverage according to the Kaiser Family Foundation), retirement matching (3–6% of salary, worth $2,000–$8,000+ annually), employer-paid life and disability insurance, and paid time off that collectively add 25–40% of value beyond the stated salary

-- Geographic cost-of-living differences — a $70,000 salary in Austin, TX provides more purchasing power than a $90,000 salary in San Francisco, CA
+- Geographic cost-of-living differences — a $70,000 salary in Austin, TX provides more purchasing power than a $90,000 salary in San Francisco, CA. The BLS Regional Price Parities show that overall price levels vary by as much as 50% between the most and least expensive metropolitan areas, making location-adjusted salary comparison essential for relocation decisions.

-- Tax implications across different jurisdictions — some states have no income tax while others impose rates up to 13.3%
+- Tax implications across different jurisdictions — some states have no income tax (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming) while others impose rates up to 13.3% (California).
+For a $100,000 salary, this difference alone can represent $8,000–$13,000 in annual state tax liability, dramatically affecting take-home pay.

 Frequently Asked Questions About Salary Conversion

 Gross salary is your total compensation before any deductions — the number typically quoted in job offers and employment contracts.
 Net salary (also called take-home pay) is the amount you actually receive after all mandatory and voluntary deductions.
 These deductions typically include federal income tax (10–37% depending on bracket), state income tax (0–13.3% depending on state), Social Security tax (6.2% on earnings up to $168,600 in 2024), Medicare tax (1.45%, plus 0.9% surcharge above $200,000), health insurance premiums, and retirement contributions.
 For most American workers, net pay is approximately 65–80% of gross salary.
-International employees should consult local tax authorities, as deduction structures vary significantly by country.
+The gap between gross and net widens at higher incomes due to progressive tax brackets: a worker earning $50,000 might take home 77% of gross, while a worker earning $200,000 might take home only 62% due to higher marginal tax rates and the Additional Medicare Tax.
+Pre-tax deductions like 401(k) contributions and HSA (Health Savings Account) deposits reduce taxable income, effectively making each dollar contributed cost less than a dollar of take-home pay.
+For example, a $1,000 monthly 401(k) contribution for someone in the 22% federal bracket saves $220 in federal tax alone, making the actual paycheck reduction only $780.